nakajima/screw-cucumber-talk/talk.md

 !SLIDE

-# Don't Care About Most of that
+# Don’t Care About Most of that

 !SLIDE small